The Best Toddler Travel Bed

 I love that this playpen is large enough that you can throw some toys in and your little one can also play safely in here without feeling too cramped.
 Especially on vacation, this can be useful because the places we stay aren’t always baby proofed how we like them!

-The Guava Lotus Travel Crib and the Baby Bjorn Travel Crib are both popular options for travel cribs.
+The Guava Lotus Travel Crib and the Baby Bjorn Travel Crib are both popular options for toddler travel beds.
 If you check out Amazon there are lots of head-to-head reviews comparing these two options.
 The setup for the Guava is really simple and intuitive and the crib folds up very compact for easy portability.
-The dimensions are not as long as the Phil and Teds above which is why it’s not my first choice for a travel crib.
-I like the longer length for my growing toddler.
+The dimensions are not as long as the Phil and Teds above which is why it’s not my first choice for a portable travel crib.
+I like the longer length travel crib for my growing toddler.

 For The Toddler that is Out of the Crib